VictorTJiang/Victor_BlueStampPortfolio/index.md

 ```

 ## What I Learned
-Over the course of the camp, I gained a lot of knowledge and learned many important lessons.
-First, I learned about soldering and how electricity worked.
+I learned about soldering and how electricity worked.
 I used this information to complete my starter project, as well as wire my robot car.
 I learned about how this all connected to Arduinos and motors, and helped me implement and code multiple different parts to end up with a functioning robot.
-Lastly and most importantly, I learned valuable lessons on problem solving through debugging issues with my car.
+Most importantly, I learned valuable lessons on problem solving through debugging issues with my car.
 I learned that you should always check for basic mistakes after spending 4 hours trying to fix an error caused by a typo, and that getting frustrated does not do anything to help you fix your problems.

 <!-- For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone